 Hello and welcome!
 My name is Ashley and I’m the writer and researcher behind Curious Archive.

 Researching has been one of my pastimes for as long as I can remember and I was lucky enough to find my own corner of academia after a few years of trial and error.
 I have a BA and MA in the History of Art from two Canadian universities and I focused my graduate research on monstrosity and hybridity in medieval sculpture (or to put it another way, I wrote about dragons and monsters in medieval Christian art for two years… not a bad gig).
 Following the completion of my Master’s degree I moved from my home country of Canada to the United Kingdom, met my husband, and decided to make this lovely country my new home.
 We have two children (our spoiled cat and rabbit) and live on the beautiful and very haunted Isle of Wight off the coast of England.
-Outside of Curious Archive I work in a boring office job and enjoy reading speculative fiction, watching kdramas, and listening to a near obsessive amount of music.
+Outside of Curious Archive I enjoy reading speculative fiction, watching kdramas, and listening to a near obsessive amount of music.
+I also write for the paranormal publication HighStrange Magazine, so be sure to subscribe and check out the really spooky and bizarre articles our wonderful team cooks up!

 But enough about me… what is Curious Archive?